Sponsored by Toon City.

 Toon, a small town with a rather lovely name, is located in the Ehime Prefecture, on Shikoku Island.
 Let’s be honest, it is nothing like Kyoto or Hiroshima.
-What I mean by that is that this region of Japan is far from being as popular nor as visited as the previous cities I mentioned.
-And yet, after spending a week-end there, I can say I have been pleasantly surprised by this small town and all it has to offer.
+What I mean by that is that this region of Japan is far from being as popular or as visited as these destinations.
+And yet, after spending a weekend there, I can say I have was pleasantly surprised by this small town and all it has to offer.

 Good to know: The closest train station is Minara Station.
 From there, you will need your own vehicle to get to the restaurant (30 min or so from there) and overall to navigate in the mountain.

-If you are like me, chances are you have never heard of nagashi somen before reading this article.
-Japanese cuisine is well-known worldwide, and yet this intriguing dish has not crossed borders as easily as sushi, ramen or yakitori have.
-I must say though, it is much more than just a dish, and a rather fun cultural experience in its own right.
+If you are like me, chances are you have never heard of nagashi somen.
+Japanese cuisine is well-known worldwide, and yet this intriguing dish has not crossed international borders as easily as sushi, ramen or yakitori.
+I must say though, it is much more than just a dish, but rather a fun cultural experience in its own right.

 Originally, the pipe through which the noodles flow is made out of bamboo.
 But I guess because of maintenance reasons, it is easier and cheaper for restaurants to use one that is made of metal.
 That being said, I am pretty sure you can still find a few purists that will offer you the fully authentic experience with a bamboo pipe.
 But anyway, bamboo or not, the experience is fun no matter what!

-Even though I have had eight months of practice eating with chopsticks, I have to admit that I was a bit worried at the idea of catching flowing somen using those… Won’t it go too fast?
+Even though I have had eight months of practice eating with chopsticks, I have to admit that I was a bit worried at the idea of catching flowing somen using those…won’t it go too fast?
 Won’t it slip?
-Well the answer is no. And even though your first try happens to be a failure, I guess it is all part of the fun, isn’t it?
+Well, the answer is no. And even if your first try happens to be a failure, I guess it is all part of the fun, isn’t it?

 Once caught, the noodles are almost ready to eat.
 You will only need a mere 5 seconds to dip them into the bowl you will have been given by the very nice man when paying.
 What’s inside that bowl?
 It is actually up to you to make your own little recipe.
 On the counter right above the pipe, you will find all sorts of ingredients to add to the standard broth: onion, green onion, herbs, ginger.
 Plenty of flavors to experiment with.